hebrides/intern-training/README.md

 README: Software developers, no matter what language they're using, take advantage of libraries of pre-built code to speed things up.
 Web developers use special libraries for JavaScript known as "packages".
 Packages can be downloaded from one of two popular package repositories, [npm](https://www.npmjs.com) and [yarn](https://yarnpkg.com) (using the eponymous command line tools, `npm install` and `yarn install`).
 Note: Developers also add pre-built JavaScript libraries directly using special HTML links and JavaScript includes.

 NOTE: No one can master _every_ language, framework, library or tool.
-Familize yourself with the tools you need to reach your goals.
+Familiarize yourself with the tools you need to reach _your goals_.
+Start simple, move to complex.

 #### Part 3.
 Web Software Tests